TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Conclusions

-Based on our analysis, we could demonstrate that the discovery of LNV via the observation of $0\nu\beta\beta$-decay could preclude the viability of standard thermal leptogenesis if the decay process is dominated by TeV-scale LNV interactions.
-Our results are generally consistent with previous EFT estimates \cite{Deppisch:2015yqa, Deppisch:2017ecm,Chun:2017spz}.
+Based on our analysis, we could demonstrate that the discovery of LNV via the observation of $0\nu\beta\beta$ decay could preclude the viability of standard thermal leptogenesis if TeV-scale LNV interactions dominate the decay process.
+Our results are generally consistent with previous EFT estimates \cite{Deppisch:2015yqa, Deppisch:2017ecm, Chun:2017spz}.
 However, in order to confirm that the dominant contribution arises from a dim-9 contribution, additional information is needed.
-Different ideas for identifying the underlying mechanism exist such as comparison of results from different isotopes \cite{Bilenky:2004um, Deppisch:2006hb, Gehman:2007qg}, observation of a discrepancy with the sum of neutrino masses determined by cosmology~\cite{DellOro:2015kys}, a deviation in meson decays~\cite{Li:2019fhz,Deppisch:2020oyx}, or signals of LNV TeV-scale new physics from $pp$ collider searches.
+Different ideas for identifying the underlying mechanism exist, such as comparison of results from different isotopes \cite{Bilenky:2004um, Deppisch:2006hb, Gehman:2007qg}, observation of a discrepancy with the sum of neutrino masses determined by cosmology~\cite{DellOro:2015kys}, a deviation in meson decays~\cite{Li:2019fhz, Deppisch:2020oyx}, or signals of LNV TeV-scale new physics from $pp$ collider searches.
 Besides being able to possibly confirm the underlying new physics, the observation of an LNV signal at the Large Hadron Collider and/or a future 100 TeV $pp$ collider would independently render standard thermal leptogenesis invalid.
-We could demonstrate that the relative potential of $0\nu\beta\beta$-decay and collider experiments to falsify the standard thermal leptogenesis scenario, depends decisively on the new particle spectrum.
-We would like to stress that the observation of such an experimental signature would not necessarily be in conflict with the scale of light neutrino masses implied by neutrino oscillation experiments as well as cosmological and astrophysical neutrino mass probes.\\
+We could demonstrate that the relative potential of $0\nu\beta\beta$-decay and collider experiments to falsify the standard thermal leptogenesis scenario depends decisively on the new particle spectrum.
+We would like to stress that the observation of such an experimental signature would not necessarily be in conflict with the scale of light neutrino masses implied by neutrino oscillation experiments as well as cosmological and astrophysical neutrino mass probes.
+Our analysis also brings to light the opportunities offered by the relative smallness of LNV couplings, essential for a viable leptogenesis scenario.
+This aspect particularly opens a door for collider signatures of long-lived particles (LLP).
+New strategies to seize these opportunities are already being developed and will be further explored in our future work.\\